mt-support/tribe-ext-divi-compatibility/readme.txt

 We're always interested in your feedback and our [premium forums](https://theeventscalendar.com/support-forums/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= 1.2.0 2018-06-18 =

+* Made further adjustments to the Mini Calendar Widget CSS
+* Fixed the cell padding of the mini calendar grid
+* Further increased the width of the day / date box in the list to keep day name in one line even for Monday
+* Adjusted the width of the event info box in the list to keep day name in one line
+* Adjusted the margin and padding of event title in list
+* Adjusted the padding of the day name in the list
+* Adjusted the line-height of event duration

 = 1.1.0 2018-06-13 =